kaw393939/module1_is601/README.md

 - **Programming:** Developing software, managing code versions, and automating development tasks.
 - **DevOps:** Managing infrastructure, automating deployments, and ensuring system reliability.

+### Background on GIT and Linux
+GIT and Linux were both developed by Linus Torvalds.
+Linux is an open-source operating system kernel, while GIT is a distributed version control system.
+Both tools are widely used in software development and system administration, providing powerful capabilities for managing code and operating systems.

+- **Linux:** Linux is known for its robustness, security, and flexibility.
+It is used in various environments, from servers to embedded systems.
+Basic commands such as `ls`, `cd`, `mkdir`, `rm`, and `cp` are essential for navigating and managing the Linux file system.

+- **GIT:** GIT enables multiple developers to work on the same codebase without conflicts.
+Key commands include `git init`, `git clone`, `git add`, `git commit`, `git push`, `git pull`, `git branch`, and `git merge`.
+Understanding GIT flow methodology helps streamline the development process by organizing work into branches, merging changes, and maintaining a stable main branch.
+-
 ### Learning Outcomes
 - Install and configure WSL2 on a Windows machine.
 - Understand and navigate the Linux command line.